telerik/xaml-docs/controls/radsparkline/features/radsparkline-features-indicators.md

 # Indicators

-The controls from the RadSparkline suite support several types of indicators which you can be used to highlight the plotted data.
+The controls from the RadSparkline suite support several types of indicators which can be used to highlight the plotted data.

 ## Markers